waldrain/waldrain.github.io/moniwonig.md

 ### <a name="todo-next"></a>todo next

+- add a seaparate electricity meter for DG norg
 - remove the rotting fragmented plastic covering the wood under the roof balcony
 - build new corner cupboard with mirror doors, a little shelf cupboard in the corner beside moni entrance door for more clothes, bedclothes, etc.
 - set up my personal outdoors compost toilet &ndash; like indoors incl. water bottle